By Craig Neil. This post includes affiliate links.

 - Out About Scotland complete guide: North Berwick Law

-It’s easy to find Berwick Law as it dominates the landscape to the south, so if you’re in the town to enjoy its beaches, shops, or seabird centre and have a spare hour to kill it makes a nice wee addition to a family day out.
+If you’ve ever been to North Berwick, you might have seen an enormous hill dominating the landscape around East Lothian’s northeast corner.
+This giant landmark is North Berwick Law, a 190-meter-tall volcanic plug situated to the south of the town.
+It’s easy to find Berwick Law as it’s well signposted, so if you’re in the town to enjoy its beaches, shops, or seabird centre, it makes a nice addition to a family day out.

-Thankfully the whaling industry has died out in the UK but the two bones (don’t worry – they’re fibreglass replicas) are a reminder of how times have moved on.
+Thankfully, the whaling industry died out for good, but the two bones (don’t worry, they’re fibreglass replicas) are an interesting reminder of those times.

 Prestongrange Museum